 There is more to the Netherlands than its wonderful capital.
 Once you have explored Amsterdam, get out and explore the country with some easy day trips or weekend trips that are fun for the whole family!
-Amsterdam is great for a city break even for families.
+Amsterdam is a great city break even for families.
 Stroll around the heritage canal ring, see the marvelous art and architecture, indulge in the cafes and food scene, relax in parks on a bright, sunny day, shop for the best souvenirs from Netherlands.

-And then consider these day / weekend trips from Amsterdam to explore – the old town of Den Haag, the magical Efteling theme park, the car-free village of Giethoorn, the opulent Kasteel de Haar, the scenic Kinderdijk, the famous Keukenhof Gardens, the island of Schiermonnikoog, and the lovely village of Zaanse Schans.
+And then consider these day trips from Amsterdam to explore – the old town of Den Haag, the magical Efteling theme park, the car-free village of Giethoorn, the opulent Kasteel de Haar, the scenic Kinderdijk, the famous Keukenhof Gardens, the island of Schiermonnikoog, and the lovely village of Zaanse Schans.

 About 1 hour from Amsterdam sits the beautiful, old town of Den Haag (also referred to as ‘The Hague’).
 It’s one of the most interesting day trips you can take from Amsterdam city.

 Den Haag is the third largest city the in the Netherlands, but it doesn’t have the huge crazy city atmosphere.
 It’s a relaxed place to be for a weekend trip from Amsterdam and very safe.
 It is the city where the royal family lives, and where the government functions.